carlitos7-cloud/exitclean/README.md

 ## Caveats
 Because we are using an exception, `exit` will trigger any `scope(failure)` clauses on the way up the stack.

-`exit` will be blocked by any `catch(Exception)` statement on the way up the stack.
-If this is a problem for you, I suggest forking this project and changing `ExitException` to inherit from `Throwable` instead of `Exception`.
+`exit` will be blocked by any `catch(Exception)` statement on the way up the stack.If this is a problem for you, I suggest forking this project and changing `ExitException` to inherit from `Throwable` instead of `Exception`.